 Surfshark Setup Guide 2026: Install on Every Device in Minutes

-Complete Surfshark setup guide for 2026 covering Windows, Mac, iOS, Android, Linux, routers, Fire TV, Apple TV, PlayStation, and Xbox in one page.
+Updated July 2026 — complete Surfshark setup guide covering Windows, macOS, iOS, Android, Linux, routers, Fire TV, Apple TV, PlayStation, and Xbox.
+Includes corrected 2026 plan pricing with Incogni on all tiers, Nexus, and troubleshooting.

 Surfshark Setup Guide 2026: Install on Every Device in Minutes